Gilmore College: School executive

-The current school principal is Rohan Smith since 2015.
-The three current associate principals are: Dean Gurr, George Sekulla, and Mario Tufilli.
-The business manager is Tracy Hughes.
+Since 2015, the school principal has been Rohan Smith.
+Dean Gurr, George Sekulla, and Mario Tufilli are the three current associate principals.
+Business manager of the school is Tracy Hughes.

 Campus

 Gilmore College is located in the City of Kwinana in a suburb named Orelia, some 32 km from Perth City, near the coast.
 It is near the corner of Gilmore Avenue and Sulphur Road.

 It is divided into three parts: Physical Education, Middle School, and Senior School.

 There are a whole range of facilities including, a Performing Arts Centre, a Visual Arts Centre, a Design and Technology Centre, Science Laboratories, and Computer Laboratories.
 All students have online access via classroom computers to the School Library along with the internet.
 The facilities support a balanced learning experience.

 There is a large gymnasium in the centre for indoor sport activities such as badminton, basketball, and volleyball; as well as large ovals, basketball courts, and cricket nets in the Sports Program.
 Nearby the school is the Kwinana Recquatic centre where people do swimming or fitness.

 There is a cafe in the centre of the campus opening Monday to Friday, on school days.
-A variety of healthy, yummy, and other foods are sold in break times.

 The library is a student community part of the campus.
 Many types of books are found here.
 It is important for staff in a professional environment, as it is opened Monday to Friday, daily.

 The health centre in the Administration building is where the school nurses perform in emergency and accident managements, and health communications for the school.
 The nurses cooperate with the students parents/guardians on their health status if any change has been made.

 Administration at Gilmore College has a school uniform shop as all students should wear the school uniform and the sport uniform, and it can also loan uniforms if needed via Student Services.